-For the Authority, the fiscal and calendar year coincide.
-The budget process for the forthcoming fiscal year begins in June with the development of the Tax Budget for the following year.
-Although not necessary, the Authority prepares a Tax Budget as a valuable tool for estimating budget year resources and performing appropriations planning.
+For the Authority, the fiscal and calendar years coincide.
+The budget process for the forthcoming fiscal year begins in January with the development of the Capital Budget and in June with the development of the Tax Budget, both for the following fiscal year.
+Although not necessary, the Authority prepares a Tax Budget as a valuable tool for estimating budgeted resources and preparing appropriations planning.

 Around the same time, a mid-year review of spending patterns and budget variances is conducted.
-The mid-year review and the following year's Tax Budget are essential components of the base level appropriations assumed for the succeeding budget cycle.
+The Capital Budget and the Tax Budget are essential components of the base level appropriations assumed for the succeeding budget cycle.
 The development of this 'base' budget begins the annual budget process, which proceeds as follows: